Bradley Beal scores 35 points, Wizards beat Hawks 118-112

 A 3-pointer by Reddish followed by Collins’ four straight points cut the Wizards lead to 107-102 with 2:46 left.
 Reddish added another 3 to make it 109-105.

-With Washington ahead 114-110, Rui Hachimura grabbed an offensive rebound, was fouled and made both free throws with 52 seconds remaining.
+With Washington ahead 114-110, Rui Hachimura, who finished with three points and was 0-for-6 from the field, grabbed an offensive rebound, was fouled and made both free throws with 52 seconds remaining.

+”That was a game-winning play, whether he realizes it or not,” Beal said. ”They went on a hell of a run and that basically sealed the game and he knocked down the free throws to.
+That was a big rebound.”

-Collins’ free throws got the Hawks within four with 16 seconds left.
+Collins’ free throws got the Hawks within four with 16 seconds left, but they got no closer.

+”Fun basketball game,” Hawks coach Lloyd Pierce said. ”Thought our guys competed at a really high level tonight.
+It was good to see an energetic group.
+Trying to throw different looks at (Washington) defensively. … The activity and the ball movement, the pop that our guys had tonight was tremendous.”

 TIP INS